NitinLodha2812/CSE-4019-19BCE2186/README.md

 the edges are detected by LAPLACIAN filter

 <img src="./img/output_2.jpg">
-on segmenting the image it higlights the inner space of the signs.
+on segmenting the image it highlights the inner space of the signs.

 ## Future work